mfs409/jetlag/src/stage_transitions/wrapping_up.md

 <iframe src="./game.iframe.html"></iframe>

-A very important point about this tutorial is that it let us split the game into several files, and also into logically distinct units.
+A very important point about this chapter is that it let us split the game into several files, and also into logically distinct units.
 If you're working in a team, you will be much more efficient if different team members can avoid editing the same file at the same time.
-This approach is a great step in that direction.
+This chapter is a great step in that direction.